 Now if you are even specific about the three 120mm fans versus the two 140mm fans, then here are some suggestions to help.
 The two 120mm fans would be able to provide more air pushing through the system however the margin is very slight.
 It would definitely cost you more while being loud as well.
 Not to forget it would draw more power too.

-However, with two 140mm fans, the marginally less air pushing is still not very significant to worry about, especially considering the costing.
+However, with two 140mm fans, the marginally less air pushing is still not very significant to worry about, especially considering the cost.
 Also, it would not draw as much power as the rival while functioning quietly too.
 Now, it’s up to the finder to look for a certain model that will work absolutely fine for his or her PC performance.